ayushanand18/climate-change-vs-agri/README.md

-# climate-change-vs-agri
+# Effects of climate change on agriculture.

+### Objectives:

-Visualizing trends and patterns how climate change affects agriculture (Python, Jupyter Notebook)
+    Visualizing trends and patterns how climate change affects agriculture.

-This is a part of Class XII Informatics Practices Project Work
+    This is a part of Class XII Informatics Practices Project Work.

+### Collaborators:
++ Ayush Anand: `Data Processing and cleaning`
++ Rida Yumn Ahmed:    `Data Visualization`